Thesavagecoder7784/Thesavagecoder7784/README.md

 ## About me:
-- 1️⃣7️⃣ years old
+- 1️⃣8️⃣ years old
-- 👨‍🎓 High school (senior) student
+- 👨‍🎓 University Freshman
-- 👨🏻‍💻 Data science intern
+- 👨🏻‍💻 Looking for internships
 - ⚡ Interested in solving problems
-- 👨‍🏫 Teaching computer science for children

 ## What I do:
 - 🕵️ Data Analysis